PrayasJ/PrayasJ.github.io/static/media/GSoC - Week 6.f70eeeffbd653081dc38.md

 }
 ```

-In this implementation I defined a function `model_f` which would use the `models_scripts` list as an input to choose which model to run, the index `i` is passed to this function to choose from `models_scripts`.
+In this implementation, I defined a function `model_f` which would use the `models_scripts` list as an input to choose which model to run.
+The index `i` is passed to this function to choose from `models_scripts.`

 Similar to before, I used the `multiprocess` switch here in order to separate the parallel and sequential flow.
 In the parallel section of it, I used `mcparallel` and `mccollect` since the model functions aren't identical.